Why Families Are Moving from NYC to Greenwich

 If you want an urban feel with suburban benefits:

-Downtown Greenwich — Condos and townhouses on Greenwich Avenue, walking distance to shops, restaurants, and the train.
+Downtown Greenwich — Condos and townhouses on Greenwich Avenue, steps from shops, restaurants, and the train.

 The Timeline: When to Start Looking